Claire Broido Johnson, COO of Fermata Energy

-Named managing director in July 2019, Broido Johnson is charged with a two-fold mission: making money for the system through investment in nascent companies affiliated with the system (pre-seed through Series A), and helping to grow the entrepreneurial community across the state.
-Since she joined in July 2019, MMF has invested in 17 companies.
+Named managing director in July 2019, Broido Johnson was charged with a two-fold mission: making money for the system through investment in nascent companies affiliated with the system (pre-seed through Series A), and helping to grow the entrepreneurial community across the state.
+Since she joined, MMF invested in 17 companies.

 “I really love building, growing, and developing start-ups, so the MMF is a great platform by which to use my skills and invest in companies,” she said.
 “It’s a great university with a lot of interesting ideas coming out of it.
 The community, including its alumni, are incredibly entrepreneurial.”

 Broido Johnson moved to Baltimore in 2002 to work for Constellation, and started SunEdison LLC here.
 With a passion for the city – “I love all things Baltimore,” she writes on the website of her current company CBJ Energy – she dove into the innovation community.
 Today she works with two local investor groups, Baltimore Angels and the broader Blu Ventures, supports innovation hubs such as Betamore and ETC (Emerging Technology Centers), and judges business-plan contests across the region.